Skip to Content

 Suppose you’re a girl, yes.
 Remember, Bumble is a female empowerment dating app, which allows females to control the conversation.

 Other apps are male-dominated, allowing the male to match and be the first to initiate conversation.
-Bumble has completely flipped the script and relies on the women to be the first ones to message.
+Bumble has completely flipped the script and relies on women to be the first ones to message.

 If you’re a male and see the boom notification that you got a match, you’ll need to sit tight until the female messages you.